Dr. Kevin De France

 PhD student (co-supervised with Dr. Xin, Civil Engineering)

-Project: Sustainable materials for the treatment of emerging pharmaceutical contaminants
+Project: Sustainable materials for the treatment of pharmaceutical contaminants

 Nasim is a first-year doctoral student who holds a Master of Science degree in Chemical Engineering from Iran University of Science and Technology (IUST).
 Her academic expertise centers on Membrane Technology for water/wastewater treatment applications.
 She has previously worked on innovative thin-film composite membranes for forward osmosis processes.
 At Queen’s University, her research will be focused on developing bio-based nanofibril materials for both water treatment and biomedical applications.
 Outside of the lab, she is a fitness trainer and enjoys spending her free time in the gym.